rulnin/Airline-Data-Analysis/README.md

 ## 🧰 Tools & Technologies
 * Database: PostgreSQL
-* Language: SQL
+* Language: SQL and Python
-* Visualization: (Optional) Metabase / Power BI / Tableau
-* Environment: pgAdmin / DBeaver / SQL Server Management Studio
+* Environment: pgAdmin

 ## 🗃️ Dataset Overview
 The project uses a relational database that includes the following tables: